golemfactory/golem-contracts/README.md

 # PoC contents
 * *GNT* token
-* *GNTW* for missing parts of ERC20 interface and ERC223 implementation
+* *GNTB* for missing parts of ERC20 interface and modified ERC667 implementation
 * *GNTDeposit* that implements timelocked deposits and deposit burning
-* *GNTPaymentChannels* for small payments to Consent
+* *GNTPaymentChannels* for small payments to Concent

-All with basic smoke tests.

 # Requirements
 * python3 (for tests)